WSMorrison/BricksThenMadeNow/README.md

 As with any website, or any project, there are always future implemenations to be considered.

 - An additional navigable tab for sales or other kinds of specials, in addition to City, Space, Castle, Train and Moc would be a handy way for the business to list any specials or promotions going, or an ability to sell seconds and incomplete sets at appropriate discounts.
-- It would be handy for there to a database model that could include a shipping pricing, whichever free-to-download-set was currently linked to the Free-instructions with signup promotion.
-This model would be not just admin, but front end editable so that staff members wouldn't have to deal with settings or code.
+- It would be handy for there to a database model that could include a shipping pricing, whichever free-to-download-set was currently linked to the free-instructions-with-signup promotion.
+This model would be accessible only to staff members, and would be front end editable so that staff members wouldn't have to deal with settings or code.
 - An early iteration on the site allowed customers to be charged shipping as a flat rate based on the number of shippable items purchased.
-Passing this charge from the context to the Order Model proved beyond this development period's scope, and this will be implemented in the future.
+Calculating this shipping was very simple, but passing this charge from the context to the Order Model proved beyond this development period's scope, and this will be implemented in the future.
-- Additionally, there is room in the item model for a fourth image, as well as URLs for the images.
+- Additionally, there is room in the Item model for a fourth image, as well as URLs for the images.
 The additional image and the URLs to very large images would give the customer more detail about what they can expect from their purchase.
-- Since customers need to sign up for an account to download their instructions, it would be handy to have a wish list feature, especially as the product base grows.
+- Since customers need to sign up for an account to download their instructions anyway, it would be handy to have a wish list feature, especially as the product base grows.
+- Also, as the product base grows, pagination would need to be added to the items pages.
+It was decided that this functionality was not necessary with a total of twelve items.

 ### Accessibility

 Care was taken to make sure the page met accessibility guidelines.
 Accessibility is important so that everyone is welcome and included on Bricks Then Made Now.
+Bricks Then Made now does its best to not only not discriminate, but be anti-discriminatory in its design.
+There could always be improvements, as with anything, but Bricks Then Made Now is working within the current skill level and MVP deadline.

 - All images have alt text, and all links and buttons have aria labels.
 - Semantic web structure was maintained, making sure to use headers, footers, body, sections and divs appropriately to organize the page not just visually but for screen readers as well.
 - Colors and images were carefully selected to make sure that contrast was great enough so that anyone could read the website.
 Colors were checked for contrast during development using Coolers' [Color Contrast Checker](https://coolors.co/contrast-checker/0067b2-d2d5da)

 ![Google Lighthouse scores](/assets/readme-images/lighthouse-score.png)

+The Accessibility score is not 100%, the reason being the footer background color did not provide enough contrast.
+After attempting many variations, none of which made any difference other than no background color at all, it was decided that it was more helpful to have a distinct footer than to get the score to 100%.
+Feedback on this is always welcome as Bricks Then Made Now wants to be as accessible as possible.

 Accessibility, Best Practices and SEO scores calculated by [Google Lighthouse.](https://developer.chrome.com/docs/lighthouse/overview/)
 <hr>